 Time flies, as they say.
 Since my last YouTube upload, I haven’t switched on my Electone.

 And I made a resolution to upload a new song every fortnight in 2017.

 Bleah.
 Shame on me.

 I have to force myself to practice.
 No festive songs, though.
 The one I picked for my next upload is an Electone classic, Disney’s Someday My Prince Will Come.
 To be honest, I’m a little hesitant about “doing” this one, given there are already so many Electone uploads of it.
 But it’s a compulsory piece for a certain playlist I have in mind.
 I just have to stop procrastinating and get down to it.

 Chinese New Year’s Eve Photo Shoot

 Before gangland bloodshed, before dreamy dreams of princes, I need to venture down to River Hongbao 2017 for some photos.
 These would complete my article on Chinese New Year in Singapore over at HubPages.
-To date, I have uploaded thirty pictures there and the ones to take will replace the pics I used from River Hongbao’s official page.
-I keeping fingers crossed that I wouldn’t be swarmed by crowds when there.
+To date, I have uploaded thirty pictures and the ones to take will replace the ones I used from River Hongbao’s official page.
+I’m keeping fingers crossed that I wouldn’t be swarmed by the usual Chinese New Year’s Eve crowds when there.
 Oh what the hell.
 I’d just treat it as part of being festive.